-- Maintaining the enhanced, separated cycling network as approved in the 2021 capital budget with four permanent positions and related maintenance costs in 2022.
+- Maintaining the enhanced, separated cycling network as approved in the 2021 capital budget with 0.5 of a permanent position and related maintenance costs in 2022.

 - Rebalancing the City’s Infrastructure Renewal Strategy with the capacity to deliver capital projects, resulting in a slowing of the pace of this strategy in 2022 and 2023; doubling of the Canada Community-Building Fund grant of an extra $8 million in 2021 from the Federal Government is an enabling factor.

 - Council proposed and approved a capital funding reduction of $500,000 to the Growth Reserve Fund used to fund the tax supported cost of growth capital projects.